Reviewed by: HU Medical Review Board | Last reviewed: May 2023 | Last updated: July 2023

 - Have any nervous system problems like multiple sclerosis or Guillain-Barré syndrome

-- Have or have had congestive heart failure
+- Have or have had heart problems

-- Are pregnant or plan to become pregnant or are breastfeeding
+- Are pregnant, planning to become pregnant, or breastfeeding